philosowaffle/peloton-to-garmin/mkdocs/docs/configuration/index.md

 By default, P2G looks for a file named `configuration.local.json` in the same directory where it is run.

+!!! tip
+    You can override where the config Directory is mounted in the docker container by setting the environment vairable `P2G_CONFIG_DIRECTORY`.
+P2G will expect to find a `configuration.local.json` file in the specified directory.

 ### Config Precedence

 The following defines the precedence in which config definitions are honored.
 With the first items having higher precendence than the next items.